The Pharmaceutical Intellectual Property and Competition Law Review: Australia

 The ACCC also continues important residual work in areas previously identified as priority areas, such as healthcare.

-Although the 2020 priorities are not directly relevant to the pharmaceutical sector, the enduring priorities are relevant and include the following:51
+Although the 2021 priorities are not directly relevant to the pharmaceutical sector beyond the broad category of '[c]onsumer issues related to the promotion and sale of products in the context of the COVID-19 pandemic', the enduring priorities are relevant and include the following:52

 - cartel conduct;

 - vulnerable and disadvantaged consumers; and

 Acquisitions that would have the effect or be likely to have the effect of substantially lessening competition in any market are prohibited by Section 50 of the CCA.53 Acquisitions are subject to the CCA and must be authorised by the ACCC.
 Merger authorisation allows merger parties to seek statutory protection for a proposed acquisition from legal action under Section 50 of the CCA.
 Prior to 6 November 2017, merger authorisation applications were made to the Australian Competition Tribunal.54 On 6 November 2017, amendments to the CCA empowering the ACCC to grant merger authorisation came into effect following recommendations by the Competition Policy Review.
 From 6 November 2017, applications for merger authorisation were made to the ACCC.

 The ACCC can grant a merger authorisation if it is satisfied that either the proposed acquisition would not have the effect, or would not be likely to have the effect, of substantially lessening competition; or that the proposed acquisition would result, or be likely to result, in a benefit to the public and the benefit would outweigh the detriment to the public that would result, or be likely to result, from the acquisition.55 The ACCC's Merger Authorisation Guidelines reflect the proposed approach of the ACCC in assessing applications for authorisation, including the likely competition effects of proposed acquisitions under the CCA.56